TRIMETHYLGLYCINE OR TMG

 Giving TMG to babies and children.
 Children starting at around age four need proportionately less TMG than adults, depending on their size and weight.
-Babies usually do not need it.
-Older children often need about 250-500 mg daily.
+Babies do not need it.

 TMG is available in a liquid and powder or crystals, and this may be easier to give to children.
 TMG tastes sweet, so it may be possible to just add it to children’s food.